 Not everyone has the finances to buy new plants for each season or occasion.
 That doesn't mean a garden has to look drab or bare, nor do gardeners need to be deprived of their favorite pastime.
-The sign of a beautiful garden is not how much money is invested, but how well it's cared for, the design, and choice of plants.
+The sign of a beautiful garden is not how much money is invested, but how well it's cared for, its design, and choice of plants.

 01 of 12